pennhanlee/tp/docs/UserGuide.md

 title: User Guide
 ---

-_bookmark_ is a desktop application to mange your indulgent bookworm habits!
-Use _bookmark_ to track your book reading progress or pen down thoughts about mindboggling fan theories about your favourite characters!
+_bookmark_ is a desktop application to manage your indulgent bookworm habits!
+Use _bookmark_ to track your book reading progress or pen down thoughts of mindboggling fan theories about your favourite characters!

 _bookmark_ allows you to add and update your beloved books, track your reading progress using our bookmark and even add reading goals and notes to your chosen books!